-Clear Communication Will Make the Difference Between a Successful and Disastrous Event best practices are for handling conflicts that arise onsite at conferences or in the planning process.
+Clear Communication Will Make the Difference Between a Successful and Disastrous Event lanners often wonder what the best practices are for handling conflicts that arise onsite at conferences or in the planning process.

-Bv Christine Loomis
+By Christine Loomis

-ings, when aren't the stakes high?
+But in the world of planning meetings, when aren't the stakes high?

 Jennifer Squeglia, CMP, an independent event professional with Rhode Island-based RLC Events, says, "As professionals and leaders in the event industry, both as hospitality partners and planners, we are faced with challenges, opportunities and conflict constantly.
-Think about it ... we bring people together who are away from home (familiarity, family), at times surrounded by an exotic environment (challenging climates, foreign languages) and lanners often wonder what the consistently wowed with creative fare and full, hosted bars.
-On top of that, we are doing our jobs in a world that is characterized by bizarre weather, ran-But in the world of planning meet- dom acts of unkindness, and all parts of a conference can be photographed and/ or videotaped and exposed to millions of people within minutes.
+Think about it ... we bring people together who are away from home (familiarity, family), at times surrounded by an exotic environment (challenging climates, foreign languages) and consistently wowed with creative fare and full, hosted bars.
+On top of that, we are doing our jobs in a world that is characterized by bizarre weather, random acts of unkindness, and all parts of a conference can be photographed and/or videotaped and exposed to millions of people within minutes.
 I mean ... what could possibly go wrong?"